 Hazard Analysis Critical Control Point or HACCP is the start of the food safety management system (FSMS), for any food business, and is key for any growing food business.
+The risks that are being assessed are those hazards that have the potential to cause your consumers harm, injury, illness or even death.
+They are usually broken down into physical hazards, chemical hazards, microbiological hazards and allergens.
+Allergens may also be considered under the chemical hazard assessment.
+There is more information in the links.

 It can help you to review your business and understand the process of production.